-With so many GPS tracking companies having flashy websites with lots of jargon, it is easy to overlook the basics of the hardware and installation.
+With so many GPS tracking companies having flashy websites with lots of jargon, it is easy to overlook the basics of the hardware and the basics of a professional GPS installation.

 My advice is to ignore the testimonials and sales spin and take a good look at what you are actually purchasing.